maet3608/tof10120_arduino_lib/README.md

 A simple example that includes the library and uses the distance() function to print the distance measured by the VL53L0X sensor to the Serial Monitor.

-The code assumes that pin 6 = SCL and  pin 5 = SDA of the VL53L0X
-are connected to the standard SCL and SDA pins of the micrcontroller.
+The code assumes that pin 6 (SCL) and  pin 5 (SDA) of the VL53L0X are connected to the standard SCL and SDA pins of the micrcontroller.
-However, you can uses `sensor.init(sda, scl)` to set specific pins.
+However, you can use `sensor.init(sda, scl)` to set specific pins, e.g. for software I2C on ESP32 and ESP8266 boards.

 ```
 #include "TOF10120.h"